mutopsy/mutolabr/README.md

-# mutolabr: Convenient R Functions for Statistical Analysis Used in mutolab
+# mutolabr: Convenient R Functions Frequently Used in mutolab

 ## Overview